werf/werf/docs/pages_en/usage/deploy/tracking.md

 ## Tracking resource status

-The resource deployment process consists of two steps: applying resources to the cluster and *tracking the state* of those resources. werf implements advanced resource state tracking (werf only) via the [kubedog] library (https://github.com/werf/kubedog).
+The resource deployment process consists of two steps: applying resources to the cluster and *tracking the state* of those resources. werf implements advanced resource state tracking (werf only) via the [kubedog](https://github.com/werf/kubedog) library.

 Resource tracking is enabled by default for all supported resource types, namely: